VUCA. Living and dealing with change.

 Complexity:

-Provide clear direction and try to design processes as simply as possible.
+Give clear direction and try to make processes as simple as possible.

 Uncertainty: